Annual Attendance Report

 Where the number of pupils within an ethnic group is small caution should be exercised before attributing too much significance to their attendance figures.

-The next most numerous group are White British and their attendance is below average at 95.6%.
+The next most numerous group are White British and their attendance is above average at 96.14%.

 No ethnic group (of significant numbers) has attendance below 95.5%.